JRaunak/Python/RSA/README.md

 None

 # Structure of Code
-1.The file rsa_keys.txt just contains the info of the public and private keys for the user.
+1. The file rsa_keys.txt just contains the info of the public and private keys for the user.
 The program is not connected to the file

-2.Two scripts contain the decryption and Encryption code, and a third script combines the two.
+2. Two scripts contain the decryption and Encryption code, and a third script combines the two.

-3.The name of the scripts are self-explanatory
+3. The name of the scripts are self-explanatory

-4.The Message to be Encrypted must be written in Message.txt
+4. The Message to be Encrypted must be written in Message.txt

 5.The Encryption program creates a file CipherText.txt containing the encrypted message